 And this is a great production.
 Its first star is the space itself: the Jahrhunderthalle Bochum, a converted gasworks with a tall rectangular interior which the Ruhrtriennale customized by installing movable platforms for orchestra and audience.
 The latter is constrained in size to about 1,000, and is divided in half lengthwise like a high school gymnasium, only in this case the facing bleachers can trucked in and out to create an expandable "stage" region in between.
 Video director Hannes Rossacher frequently uses overhead camera angles to emphasize the shifting performance area (and perhaps to suggest the eye of God).
 And the singers frequently move up and down the audience aisles.
 Dale Duesing's Moses, in fact, begins the opera seated among the audience — one of "us" you might say — prior to his election.
-Stage Director Willy Decker depicts no burning bush in this opening scene, deeming the disembodied voice of God (six unseen solo voices) to amply suffice.
+Stage Director Willy Decker depicts no burning bush in this opening scene, deeming the disembodied voice of God to amply suffice (it's portrayed by Schoenberg using six unseen solo voices, whose atonal, unearthly sonorities struck Alex Ross as anticipating the sound world of Feldman's Rothko Chapel).
 The first "image" comes as the voice of God explains the covenant, during which the bleachers divide to reveal a white tableau in which has been placed the production's lone recurring prop: an eight-foot black staff that doubles as a crayon.
 Moses takes the staff, but avoids writing with it (he has the idea but not the Wort).

 Duesing is an American baritone with a pedigree in Second Vienna School music (including a notable production of Wozzeck), who absolutely looks the part of a grandfatherly educated Jew.
 By contrast, Andreas Conrad's Aron, who we meet in the second scene, looks much younger and reminds me of some sincere but simpleminded Texas ministers I've known.
 Aron is excited to hear Moses description of God and the covenant, and being the one beguiled by symbols and icons, he starts drawing on the stage floor with the staff.
 A black-and-white Star of David is the result, the restrained pallet being a salient feature of Decker's design (there is very little actual color deployed throughout except for the copious blood in the orgy scene).